eiskarlsson/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

 1. Switch to the Azure Portal tab and display the  `rg-LIMBODATINGCHAT` resource group Overview
 1. Click the `Search service` resource name to visit its details page
 1. Click `Search Explorer` in the top-nav menu
-    - see Search explorer with default index `contoso-products`
+    - see Search explorer with default index `contoso-users`
     - **click** "Search" with no other input
     - you will see: Results dialog filled with index data for the entire product database.
 1. Enter `sleeping bag` in the text box, and click Search